mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-And-Tee-Archiving.md

 send to the server and could possibly allow us to filter out DELETE statements completely, making the archive server a true archive of all data.

-## Setting up MaxScale
+## Setting up MariaDB MaxScale

-The installation of MaxScale is covered in the Installation chapter of the [MaxScale Tutorial](MaxScale-Tutorial.md).
+The installation of MariaDB MaxScale is covered in the Installation chapter of the [MariaDB MaxScale Tutorial](MaxScale-Tutorial.md).

 ## Setting up the MariaDB/MySQL servers